Bobrac3023/Secureworkspace/README.md

 7. Looking for a specific device’s viewport size? https://viewportsizer.com/devices/
 8. ULTIMATE GUIDE: EM VS REM VS PX WHICH IS BETTER & WHY? https://www.fhoke.com/em-vs-rem-vs-px/

-Referencing information linked to this website

-    1. The images used in this website were clicked by the author and hence copyright and ownership resides with the author.
-    2. Fontawesome.com website was used to download free fonts for the social media icons- Facebook, Twitter, Instagram and Youtube
-    3. An image "architecture of the Taj" was referenced from an external website  https://www.artefactindia.com/Taj-Mahal-and-its-marble-inlay-art

-3. Features
-4. future features
-5. Typography and color scheme
-6. wireframes
-7. technology
-8. testing
-   8.1 code validation
-   8.2 test cases (user story based with screenshots) 8.3 fixed bugs
-   8.4 supported screens and browsers
-9. Deployment
-   9.1 via gitpod
-   9.2 via github pages
-10. credits